CMSgov/dpc-app/README.md

 Before building the app or running any tests, the decrypted secrets must be available as environment variables.

 In order to encrypt and decrypt configuration variables, you must create a `.vault_password` file in this repository root directory.
 Contact another team member to gain access to the vault password.

-Included in the cloned project you will find a couple of encrypted files located at  `dpc-app/ops/config/encrypted` that will need to be decrypted before proceeding.
+In the cloned project, you will find a couple of encrypted files located at  `dpc-app/ops/config/encrypted` that will need to be decrypted before proceeding.

 Run `make secure-envs` to decrypt the encrypted files.
 If decrypted successfully, you will see the decrypted data in new files under `/ops/config/decrypted` with the same names as the corresponding encrypted files.

 This command also creates a git pre-commit hook in order to avoid accidentally committing a decrypted file.